How Do Events Reveal the Buying Committee?

 What is event compression?

-Event compression is alignment that normally takes a quarter to build through digital channels.
-Event compression happens in seventy-two hours.
-Event compression happens because the right stakeholders are in the same room.
+Event compression is alignment that normally takes a quarter to build through digital channels happening in seventy-two hours because the right stakeholders are in the same room.
+Substantive conversations and internal momentum build before anyone returns to their inbox.

 Why can't revenue intelligence platforms see buying committees form?